top of page

 The physical, emotional, and subconscious level of engagement afforded by VR is beyond what we currently comprehend.
 VR's applications in healthcare have far-reaching potential and there’s a pressing need for rigorous studies and diversified exploration.

 Our team is currently evaluating VR’s usability, safety and clinical effectiveness for people with various health conditions and in different healthcare settings.
-Examples include people living with dementia or other cognitive impairment, people suffering from mental health and addictions, the chronically ill or in palliative care, patients undergoing radiation treatment, and those in the intensive care unit.
+Examples include people living with dementia, people with epilepsy, and those in the intensive care unit.

 We are also studying potential benefits of VR in alleviating hospital staff burnout,